Swing Out Sister: History

 Although Swing Out Sister is currently a duo, the group began as a trio in the UK.
-The band was formed by Andy Connell (keyboards) and Martin Jackson (drums); they were later joined by Corinne Drewery (vocals).
+The band was formed by Andy Connell (keyboards) and Martin Jackson (drums); it was later joined by Corinne Drewery (vocals).
 According to the band's website, "They christened themselves after an obscure Billie Burke "B"-musical from the '40s because it was the only name they could agree upon - they all agreed they hated it."
 Both Connell and Jackson had been playing in other bands prior to forming Swing Out Sister, while Drewery was a fashion designer and model before she became the band's lead vocalist.

 52nd Street's Diane Charlemagne was influential in the period just prior to the band signing with Phonogram Records.
 Connell and Jackson, outside of their usual roles as Manchester musicians in A Certain Ratio and Magazine, were producing Electro tracks for Morgan Khan's Streetwise label with a degree of underground success.
 This activity triggered interest from a few major labels including Phonogram/Mercury Records.
 Vocalised songs were asked for, so Connell, who knew Charlemagne through Factory Records, approached her to sing on the Phonogram demos.
 These demos helped secure Connell and Jackson's major-label contract.
 This was the period in which 52nd Street moved from Factory Records to Virgin Records and as a result, Diane Charlemagne's Swing Out Sister involvement ended.